Internal Grants Program

 The Associate Director for Special Research Initiatives oversees the internal grants program from the University Research Services & Administration (URSA) offices.
 Questions may be directed to this person or their assistant.
 Contact information can be found on the Internal Grants Program webpage.

 The primary differences between the RIG and Scholarly Support granting mechanisms are the type of work being proposed and the expected outcomes.
-RIG grant awards are designed to support research non-tenured faculty or for senior faculty moving into a new area of research and are expected to result in grant applications for external funding to continue that line of research.
-Scholarly Support grant awards are designed to support a faculty’s work towards completion of significant work towards their professional development (non-tenured) or a major scholarly outcome that is not an external grant application (tenured).
+RIG grant awards are for research projects that will provide data or background information that is needed to make a strong external grant proposal.
+RIG awards are meant to support research non-tenured faculty, or for senior faculty moving into a new area of research, and are expected to result in grant applications for external funding to continue that line of research.
+Scholarly Support grant awards are for the completion of a specific scholarly project that will make a significant contribution to the applicant's professional standing within their field.
+Scholarly Support grant awards are not meant to be used to collect data or information that will be art of an external grant proposal.
 See the official Call for Proposals for more details about the type of outcomes supported.

 All internal grant applications are submitted through the Research Portal.
 The brief application form is completed online and the main content of the proposal is attached as a PDF file to the online application following instructions provided in the Research Portal system.